 Direct Debit is the easiest way to pay your Council Tax and the best payment method to avoid missing any future payments.
 To set up a Direct Debit, visit Paying your Council Tax.

 If you're unable to make the payment you have missed, please contact us as soon as possible.

 We issue a Reminder Notice when our records show that you have not paid the latest instalment on your Council Tax bill.
-You have seven days to pay the amount shown on the notice.
+You have 14 days to pay the amount shown on the notice.
 You can pay now using our online payments system.

 Please don’t ignore a Reminder Notice, because if we have to continue with recovery action against you, you may lose your right to pay by instalments, and have to pay the total remaining balance of your bill.
 You may also end up having to pay extra costs.

 If you have received a Reminder Notice, we encourage you to sign up now to pay your future instalments by Direct Debit, to avoid missing any future payments.

 Legally, we can send you a Reminder Notice for a missed Council Tax payment on two separate occasions in one financial year (start of April to the end of March).
 If you miss a payment for a third time, we will issue a Final Notice.

 If you have received two Reminder Notices and have a third missed payment, we will issue a Final Notice.
 This means that you have to pay the remaining balance of your Council Tax for the year in full.